testost/AI-Tutorial-Codes-Included/OAuth 2.1 for MCP Servers/README.md

 ## 🚀 How to Implement OAuth 2.1 for MCP Servers

-In the next section of the article, we’ll create a **simple finance sentiment analysis server** and implement **authorization using Scalekit**, a platform that **simplifies the entire OAuth 2.1 process**.
+You can refer to the codes in this section to create a **simple finance sentiment analysis server** and implement **authorization using Scalekit**, a platform that **simplifies the entire OAuth 2.1 process**.